China Visa from Dubai: Complete Application Guide 2026

 - Details

-- Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Shenyang, Harbin, Dalian, Xi'an, Qingdao, Wuhan, Kunming, Tianjin, Hangzhou — city-specific rules apply
+- More than 60 designated ports across 24 provinces/regions, including Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Shenyang, Xi'an, Qingdao, Wuhan, Kunming, Tianjin, Hangzhou — verify the current list with the NIA

 Eligible Nationalities